 - Slice about 1cm diagonally * I prefer to use an electric carving knife, it gives a very nice even slice.
 I use this when making rusks, biscotti and melba toast

-- lay the slices flat on a baking tray and return to the cooler oven and and bake for a for a second time for about 45minutes – 1 hour until crisp
+- lay the slices flat on a baking tray and return to the cooler oven and bake for a second time for about 45minutes – 1 hour until crisp

 - I then turned off the oven and left them there overnight

-These would go down well with a bit of fish pate, gaucamole or cream cheese and a few drinks.
+These would go down well with a bit of fish pate, guacamole or cream cheese and a few drinks.